0x444454/Commodore-6309/README.md

 A **proper** PCB is work in progress.

-Here is how the current prototype looks like (half of the wires are for debugging using the logic probe):
+Here is how the current prototype looks like (half of the wires are for debugging using the logic analyzer):

 ![clock adjustment and quadrature](media/2025-01-08-prototype.jpg)